The Categories for the Description of Works of Art (CDWA)

 ground for reaching agreement on what information should be

-included in art information systems, and what information
+included in art information systems and data models, and what information

 CDWA was formulated for the needs of those who record, maintain,